markpwoodward/active_osl/README.md

 ### Data

-The Omniglot data is included with this project as tarballs of a train.npy and a validate.npy files, which are preprocessed versions of the [omniglot dataset](https://github.com/brendenlake/omniglot).
+A preprocessed version of the [original Omniglot dataset](https://github.com/brendenlake/omniglot) is included with this project.

 ### Usage